apple/foundationdb/design/coroutines.md

 };
 ```

-This boilerplate is necessary, because `ACTOR`s can't be class members since the actual code is moved into a different
+This boilerplate is necessary, because `ACTOR`s can't be class members: the actor compiler will generate another
-struct which.
+`struct` and move the code there -- so `this` will point to the actor state and not to the class instance.

 With C++ coroutines, this limitation goes away.
 So a cleaner (and slightly more efficient) implementation of the above
 is: